servertastic/servertastic-api/api2.md

 	<order_token></order_token>
 	</response>

+###Completing Orders via Web Interface
+When placing an order a review URL is generated.
+This URL can be used to either complete the order and/or view the current status of the order.
+To review the order using the web interface you should proceed to [API End Point]/token/[`order_token`] in browser.

+Example using Servertastic branded interface: `https://api2.servertastic.com/token/abc123456789`

+Example using white label interface: `https://api2.manage.cm/token/abc123456789`

 ###`place`
-The `place` call allows an order to be placed, upon successful completion the returned XML shows the unique Servertastic order number along with the invite URL from the certificate provider or product licenses.
-This section is broken down into SSL and SmarterTools orders as different parameters are required and the response from the API varies.
+The `place` call allows an order to be placed using the API and an `order_token` rather than having to use the Web Interface.
 This API call supports both the `POST` and `GET` method.
 If you are supplying a `csr` then you must use the `POST` method.

 ####SSL Products